-We put together a list of The 10 Best Facebook Groups for Writers back in 2017 and readers inundated us with messages from writers with their favorite group that didn’t make our list.
-So for 2018, with our thanks to them, we’re adding quite a few more!
+We put together a list of The 10 Best Facebook Groups for Writers back in 2017.
+It's safe to say that the role of writing groups in keeping writers connected has only gotten more important in 2020.
+When we published our original article, readers inundated us with messages about their favorite groups that didn’t make our list.
+So for 2020, with our thanks to them, we’re adding quite a few more!

 - Fantasy & Science Fiction Writers